PennyLeScroche/PennyLeScroche.github.io/dealing-with-deities.md

 ## Create your demigods

 To create your demigods, each player draws 5 cards from the deck.
-Each player assigns 1 card to each aspect for your character and your situation prompt, you should have one card leftover.
+Each player assigns 1 card to each aspect for your character and your story seed, you should have one card leftover.

 ### What is your domain?